yxuansu/SimCTG/dialogue_generation/README.md

 <span id='generate_results'/>

 #### 3. Generate Result with Different Decoding Methods:
-Here, we use the prefix in Table 3 of the [paper]() to illustrate how to use different decoding methods to generate the result.
+Here, we show how to use SimCTG to generate dialogue response with different decoding methods.
 ```python
 import torch
 from simctg import SimCTG